syncfusion-content/windowsforms-docs/WindowsForms/DocIo/Working-with-Paragraphs.md

 </table>

-WCommentFormat has the following public properties and methods.
+WCommentFormat has the following Public Properties and methods.

-Public Methods

-Table 57 : Public Methods
+#### Public Methods

 <table>
 <tr>